 The Royal Medical Society is the MedSoc of the University of Edinburgh, run by medical students for medical students.
 The history of the RMS traces the development of almost three hundred years of modern medical thought and teaching, and these values are carried on today in its educational and social activities.

-In 1734, six Edinburgh medical students began to meet informally with the purpose of enhancing their education, through the dissection of a cadaver as well as the preparation and reading of dissertations on a medical subject.
+In 1734, six Edinburgh medical students began to meet informally in local taverns with the purpose of enhancing their education, through the dissection of a cadaver as well as the preparation and reading of dissertations on a medical subject.
 In this era, the lack of set curriculum for attainment of a medical degree allowed candidates to pursue as much (or as little) they chose of any subjects they desired.
 Hence, the initiative of these students showed exceptional commitment to their knowledge and profession, and this drive attracted the most gifted, committed and innovative aspiring doctors to the Society.
 The RMS was formally constituted in 1737, and flourished in its educational and social provision.
 Its contribution to medicine was recognised with the awarding of a Royal Charter in 1778, and it remains the only student society in the United Kingdom to have attained this distinction.

 These fortnightly meetings became the events that continue to be held today.
 By 1776, the Society’s wealth of activity demanded its own premises, and the Medical Hall was subsequently built at Surgeons’ Square to accommodate its library, museum of anatomical specimens for study and, later, experimental laboratory.